 Personally, I am grateful that we don’t need to rely completely on the government for support.
 My older sister isn’t so lucky….
 She is 37 now, and has a wide range of physical, medical and behavioural difficulties.
 Since she was 18, my sister has lived in the community with around the clock support.
-(Under the Labour Government, she used to get 12 hours a day 1-1 support and 12 hours per evening of 1-2 support, shared with her housemate).
+(Under the Labour Government, she used to get 12 hours a day 1-1 support.
+Plus an additional 12 hours per evening of 1-2 support, shared with her housemate).
 My sister has volunteered in the community for the past 10 years and been a spokesperson for people with learning disabilities.

 This leaves her no time whatsoever to go out and about with 1-1 support.
-No time to do her food shopping, no time for help with banking or clothes shopping, no time to do stuff which mean she is living and not just alive.
-She hasn’t had a holiday since 2015 (which was 2 nights in Llandudno) as there just isn’t any money for her to go.
+No time to do her food shopping, for help with banking or clothes shopping.
+She has no time to do stuff which mean she is living, and not just alive.
+She hasn’t had a holiday since 2015 (which was 2 nights in Llandudno)… As there just isn’t any money for her to go.
 This is the life our vulnerable citizens are living now.
 This is what all of the cutbacks are doing to people.
 My sister doesn’t have a life any more – she has an existence.

 My sister is one of the lucky ones.
 She has people fighting her corner.
 She has family behind her who won’t stop fighting to get her the support she needs.
 If you need information on what help is available if you have a disabled family member, this Talk-Tax article is well worth a read.

-2 years ago, my sister fell over and the staff ratio in her home meant they couldn’t take her to A&E, so she was left for 2 days, until the manager was back on duty and insisted she be taken.
-Long story short, her foot, ankle and leg were all broken – probably a result of her having walked on fractures all weekend.
-She had to have surgery to insert screws and a plate, it took 8 months for her to heal, and she was forced to move from the home she had been happy in for 4 years to a new home as she couldn’t manage the 2 steps between her bedroom and the front door in her existing home.
+Two years ago, my sister fell over, and the staff ratio in her home meant they couldn’t take her to A&E. So she was left for 2 days, until the manager was back on duty and insisted she be taken.
+Long story short, her foot, ankle and leg were all broken… Probably a result of her having walked on fractures all weekend.
+She had to have surgery to insert screws and a plate, and it took 8 months for her to heal.
+On top of that, she was forced to move from the home she had been happy in for 4 years to a new home.
+The reason: she couldn’t manage the 2 steps between her bedroom and the front door in her existing home.